 There are over-the-counter medications you can take.
 It is important to thoroughly research any product before you decide to use it.

 Check With Your Doctor

-As with most medications during pregnancy, there is a possibility that fetal damage could occur if you take medicine to treat your headaches.
+As with most medications during pregnancy, there is a possibility that your baby could be harmed if you take medicine to treat your headaches.

 The FDA classifies drugs into five categories based on their likeliness of causing birth defects or other harm to fetuses.
-The safest group is those in category A — unfortunately there are none in this group to provide headache relief.
+The safest group are those in category A. Unfortunately, there are none in this group to provide headache relief.

-There are two options for drugs in category B however (source).
+However, there are two options for drugs in category B (2).

 - Tylenol (acetaminophen).

 It is also important to avoid the following over-the-counter medications throughout your entire pregnancy:

 - Motrin (ibuprofen).